openfed/openfed-project/README.md

 ## File Structure

-There are 2 json files:
+There are 3 json files:

 ### composer.json

-This will be the main json file for your project, which you can use to require extra repositories.
+The main json file for your project, which you can use to require extra repositories.
 You can override this at your will, just make sure that **composer-merge-plugin** settings and package are kept in order to use the json files mentioned bellow.

 For more info about **composer-merge-plugin** settings and options check https://github.com/wikimedia/composer-merge-plugin

 ### composer.openfed.json

-This will include all Openfed related settings and should not be changed once you create your project.
+Includes all Openfed related settings and should not be changed once you create your project.
 However, you should update this file regularly based on the most recent version in this repository.

+### composer.patches.json

+Where all the specific patches for the project should be set.
+See bellow how to apply patches using the command line.

 ## Usage